How Cultured Chicken is Made

 Amino acids 30-50% Building blocks for proteins Hydrolysates vs. pharma-grade

-Growth factors 5-60%* Signaling proteins (FGF, IGF, TGF-β) Technology breakthrough?
+Growth factors 5-60%* Signaling proteins (FGF, IGF, TGF-β) Multiple strategies in development

 Glucose 5-15% Energy source Commodity (~$0.50/kg)